-- (i) Contract with less than S\$1M estimated annual contract value should have a minimum of a three-year firm contract period. - (ii) Contract with more than S\$1M estimated annual contract value should have a minimum of a five-year firm contract period, or three-year firm contract period with two-year option period. - b.
-Area of Coverage.
+- (i) Contract with less than S\$1M estimated annual contract value should have a minimum of a three-year firm contract period. - (ii) Contract with more than S\$1M estimated annual contract value should have a minimum of a five-year firm contract period, or three-year firm contract period with two-year option period.

+b) Area of Coverage

 Definition of the area of deployment which falls under the scope of the contract.
 It can include projections of peak or low activity volume at different locations.
 Sensitive or inaccessible areas which require increased surveillance or higher security classification should be flagged out in the requirements.

+c) Operational Hours

-- c.
-Operational Hours.
-Definition of the deployment hours which services are to be rendered or any specific schedules that affect operational activities on the ground. - d.
-Security Outcomes.
+Definition of the deployment hours which services are to be rendered or any specific schedules that affect operational activities on the ground.

+d) Security Outcomes

 Definition of the type of security services to be rendered, the operating parameters which needs to be considered, with corresponding explanations and performance measurements on the outcomes to be achieved.
 Security outcomes are major factors which affects how operations will be run and will be the reference point in deciding if services provided were adequate.
 Security outcomes should be defined by buyers based on an understanding of what the existing operations can achieve and whether there is a need to impose more stringent demands.
 Overly stringent demands can drive up costs unnecessarily.
 Service level requirements set should also be reasonable and achievable by the providers.
 The table below illustrates sample outcome-based statements based on desired outcomes that buyers can adapt for use when drafting tender requirements.

-Desired Outcome Examples of Outcome-Based Statements Protection of 0 All visitors must be registered in the Visitor Management occupants and System and issued visitor passes property 0 No incidents relating to loss or damage of property 0 All intrusions are detected, recorded and correct response rendered Security with 0 Ensure 80% of visitors with registration waiting time < five minimal service minutes failure and timely 0 Achieve overall customer satisfaction of security services of service recovery at least 80% 0 CCTV systems provided has system availability of > 95%, failures are rectified within two hours.
-0 Ensure number of complaints per month is less than five Sense of security 0 All scheduled patrols were conducted and visible 0 Ensure 90% attendance of SOs presence 0 Ensure number of incidents where SOs fail to respond within 15 minutes is less than five per month e.
-Other services.
-Defining other secondary duties that providers are obligated to perform as part of security duties. (e.g. provide helpdesk services to direct visitors).
-Such tasking should be kept minimal to allow providers to focus on security operations and Buyers should only include work functions that compliment security operations.
+Desired Outcome Examples of Outcome-Based Statements Protection of occupants and property All visitors must be registered in the Visitor Management System and issued visitor passes No incidents relating to loss or damage of property All intrusions are detected, recorded and correct response rendered Security with minimal service failure and timely service Ensure 80% of visitors with registration waiting time < five minutes recovery Achieve overall customer satisfaction of security services of at least 80% CCTV systems provided has system availability of > 95%, failures are rectified within two hours Ensure number of complaints per month is less than five Sense of security and visible presence Ensure all scheduled patrols were conducted [Note: Physical patrols may be replaced by virtual patrolling.]
+Ensure 90% attendance of SOs Ensure number of incidents where SOs fail to respond within 15 minutes is less than five per month e) Other services

+Defining other secondary duties or supplementary tasks that providers are obligated to perform as part of security duties. (e.g. provide help desk services to direct visitors).
+Such tasking should be kept minimal to allow providers to focus on security operations and buyers should only include work functions that complement security operations.
 For non-security related functions (e.g. landscape management), buyers should specify that providers can provide non-security-trained staff to undertake these functions.